srl-labs/containerlab/docs/manual/kinds/keysight_ixia-c-one.md

 ixia-c-one is a "docker in docker" container hosting two kinds of [ixia-c][ixia-c] containers internally:

-- A set of containers acting as API endpoint and managing configuration across multiple test ports
+- A container actings as an API endpoint and managing configuration across multiple test ports.
+This container has a name `ixia-c-controller`.
-- A set of containers bound to network interface (created by containerlab), treating it as a test port (i.e. for generating or processing traffic, emulating protocols, etc.)
+- A set of containers acting as test ports (i.e., for generating or processing traffic, emulating protocols, etc.).
+Each container represents a traffic generator's port and gets created for each endpoint defined in containerlab file.
+  These containers are named as `ixia-c-port-dp-ethX`, where X matches the interface number given in clab file.

 Request and response to the API endpoint is driven by [Open Traffic Generator API][otg], and can be exercised in following two ways: